Potential Employers and Criminal Record Bureau Checks

-The initial position in relation to this was viewed to be that employers would not be able to access information on old minor convictions when running a CRB check as under the Data Protection Act 1998 the police force would be infringing several of the data protection principles specified by the Act in retaining data relating to old minor convictions.
+The initial position in relation to this was viewed to be that employers would not be able to access information on old minor convictions when running a DBS check as under the Data Protection Act 1998 the police force would be infringing several of the data protection principles specified by the Act in retaining data relating to old minor convictions.

 However, following a recent Court of Appeal decision this is no longer the case.

 What was the subject matter of this decision?

 The Information Commissioner initially received complaints from five different people that various police forces were retaining information that related to old minor convictions which they had been the subject matter of.

 Four of the complaints arose from the convictions being disclosed as part of a DBS check and the other arose due to the individual requesting to know what information about her was being held by the police.